axieinfinity/ronin-documentation/docs/intro/whitepaper.md

 Similar to the design of BSC, validators will be slashed in their absence (even when it is due to scheduled maintenance).
 Inspired by [BNB Evolution Proposal (BEP) 127](https://github.com/bnb-chain/BEPs/blob/master/BEP127.md), we allow the validators scheduling to enter a maintenance mode.

-### Unavailability bridge relayers
+### Unavailability bridge operators

-We will slash the bridge relayers who do not provide enough signatures.
-We use a smart contract to record the number of votes of the bridge relayers.
+We will slash the bridge operators who do not provide enough signatures.
+We use a smart contract to record the number of votes of the bridge operators.

-#### Tier 1 relayer slashing
+#### Tier 1 operators slashing

-If the bridge relayers missed more than 10% votes, (s)he cannot claim the bridge reward on that day.
+If the bridge operators missed more than 10% votes, (s)he cannot claim the bridge reward on that day.

-#### Tier 2 relayer slashing
+#### Tier 2 operators slashing

-If the bridge relayers missed more than 20% votes, the offending governor will be slashed as follows.
+If the bridge operators missed more than 20% votes, the offending governor will be slashed as follows.

 - (S)he cannot claim the bridge reward on that day.
 - The corresponding validator cannot claim the reward on that day.